Queen's Royal College: Notable alumni

-School House system
+School House and related activities system

 All students in each class from forms 2 to upper 6 are in the same school house.
 The Houses are named after the most notable alumni of the college.

 For example, House Naipaul Murray is named after Sir Vidia Naipaul FRAS TC and Deryck Murray.

 Houses compete in internal Competitions Cross Country and "One Lap Savannah", to win points for their house leading up to Sports Day.
 Sports Day is a yearly series of competitive games in track and field, water polo, marathon and March Pass.

 Leading up to Sport Day, each house has designated days for bake sales to raise funds for march pass uniforms.
 House captains are appointed to organize athletes and train persons in marching.
 Teachers are also designated houses yearly based on the house of their form class.
 It is customary for all form one students to March, and for forms 2–upper 6 it is voluntary.

 Houses also compete in the yearly Royal Games that include Royal League (Soccer) and Royal Hoops (Basketball).

-Sports and clubs offered

-Sports

-A variety of sports are offered by the college they are often sponsored by a local or international corporate body, the sports offered include: